-SchooliP seamlessly links appraisal, professional development, improvement planning and self-evaluation.
-The cloud-based solution is easily accessible on a range of Android and IOS devices, allowing portability and flexibility during observations and reviews.
-SchooliP aligns with the Department for Education’s workload toolkit ‘collect once, use many times’ approach and avoids repetition and subsequent time-wasting, allowing staff and leaders to become more focused and efficient.
+SchooliP seamlessly links appraisal, professional development.
+Department for Education’s workload toolkit ‘collect once, use many times’ approach and avoids repetition and subsequent time-wasting, allowing staff and leaders to become more focused and efficient.

 Making the process more efficient and reducing the time required to complete tasks is more cost effective and, therefore, makes financial gains for schools.

 The data dashboards easily summarise appraisal – the progress and areas of development for individual teachers, line managers, head teachers and chief executive officers in schools and multi-academy trusts – and the professional development and improvement planning data is easily collated, analysed and reported for a range of audiences.